 Radio Example #2

-*If you select Check Box, Radio Button, Dropdown as your Display Type, a second menu will appear at the bottom of the screen where you define the available field choices.
+If you select Check Box, Radio Button, or Dropdown as your Display Type, a second menu will appear at the bottom of the screen where you define the available field choices.

 To add field options, click the Add button and specify where this option will be visible if added to a front end form.